shilpasingh89q69-dottie/Launchpad-ai/README.md

 # LaunchPad AI

 An AI-powered startup analysis tool.
-Enter your startup's name, description, target audience, and business model — it returns a viability score, innovation score, SWOT report, and growth recommendations using Google Gemini 1.5 Flash.
+Enter your startup's name, description, target audience, and business model — it returns a viability score, innovation score, SWOT report, and growth recommendations using Google Gemini api key and ngrok autotoken.

 #  LaunchPad AI